Navajo Traditional Teachings

 Ghost Bead Bracelets

-- Approximately 8 inches
+- All bracelets are standard 8 inches

 - Free Custom Sizing Available